 A high quality IAP need not be lengthy.
-A few key sentences or phrases can paint a clear picture of the individual client/ customer and why they have chosen an agreed employment, training or personal development goal and how they intend to achieve this goal.
-Indeed, clients and customers are more likely to use a succinct, simply expressed plan with a clear rationale, to which they can refer easily and quickly.
+A few key sentences or phrases can paint a clear picture of the individual client/customer and why they have chosen an agreed employment, training or personal development goal and how they intend to achieve this goal.
+Indeed, clients and customers are more likely to use a succinct, simply expressed plan with a clear rationale to which they can easily refer.